iccir919/100-days-of-code/log.md

 **Today's Progress**: Completed the examples and exercises of the Introduction chapter of The Nature of Code by Daniel Shiffman.
 Also added the Chart component to the Bay Wheels Planner

-**Thoughts:** Today I posted a video to my Twitter of a sketch I made for an exercise in the Introduction chapter of The Nature of Code that brought color to the 3D Perlin Noise visualization which I forked from the example by Shiffman.
+**Thoughts:** Today I posted a video to my Twitter of a sketch I made for an exercise in the Introduction chapter of The Nature of Code that brought color to the 3D Perlin Noise visualization.
 I also added some background music (After Hours by The Weekend).
-The combination of the visual and sound was amazing to me, like a minature theactrical experience within the confines of my room at home.
+The combination of the visual and sound was amazing to me; a minature theactrical experience.

 For the Bay Wheels Planner, I revised the logic for the elevation analysis and added the begginings of an elevation chart for each route.
 As it turns out, I did not perfectly understand the getElevations function from the Steepless application.
-As I worked on the Chart componenet, I realized I was not receiving the data I was expecting because the Bay Wheels Planner getElevations function did not fully operate the same as the one from Steepless.
-Troubleshooting was made difficult by the fact that the output of console.log(anObject) is misleading; the state of the object displayed is only resolved when you expand the > in the console.
-It is not the state of the object when you console.log'd the object.
+As I worked on the Chart component, I realized the data the Chart component was receiving was not the same as what was needed to successfully function.
+Troubleshooting this was made difficult by the fact that the output of console.log(anObject) is misleading; The Chart component was behaving like it did not have any data but my console was showing that the data was there.
+I painfully learned that what is displayed in the console is not the state of the object when you console.log'd the object.

 **Links to work:**